Skip to main content

 These raw materials are used in two production runs, products from one run are assigned the lot number L-002, and the second gets the number L-003.

-These products may go out to hundreds of customers, and you write down exactly from which lot the products were issued, from lot L-002 or L-003.
+These products may go out to hundreds of customers, and you write down precisely from which lot the products were issued, from lot L-002 or L-003.

 In case you become aware that there had been an issue with these raw materials, you have the means to identify in which production runs these raw materials were used specifically.
 And if necessary, you can identify which customers received those products for a potential callback.
 This is called forward traceability.